Brolivar/Lost-Found-App/README.md

 :white_check_mark: Create new items with its own images, location... and add it to the timeline.

-:white_check_mark: Filter menu; capable of filtering items by its category (lost, found and adoption), subcategory (jewelry, pets, books...) and location.
+:white_check_mark: Filter menu; capable of filterin items by its category (lost, found and adoption), subcategory (jewelry, pets, books...) and location.

 :white_check_mark: User profile with its items created.

+:white_check_mark: Real-time chat user to user, to contact with the item publisher directly and privately.

+:white_check_mark: Push Notifications using Firebase Cloud Messaging.